curious-containers/cc-jupyter-service.github.io/README.md

 the [Dockerfile-Reference](https://docs.docker.com/engine/reference/builder/).

 There are some requirements that our docker image must met so it can be used within CC-Jupyter-Service.
+To make your image work with CC-Jupyter-Service add the following code snippets to your Dockerfile.

 ### Install python3, pip, papermill, ipykernel
 First of all make sure python3 and pip is installed: